Aylesbury Estate: Occupation

 In January 2015, following the March for Homes, a block on the estate was occupied by a group of squatters and housing activists in a protest against the demolition of the estate and the gentrification of London.
 Despite facing resistance from the police and security guards the occupation continued, shifting from block to block as the protesters faced eviction notices.
 The occupation gained press attention for its tactics and for the counter measures taken by Southwark Council—who installed security guards, security dogs, and a spiked fence to deter protesters.

 As the regeneration continues in phases, more estate is dominated by the construction site and the tenants who remain report feeling increasingly fearful.
-In March 2021, it has been reported that vacant properties in the low rises were being taken over by squatters because of inadequately police security.
-In addition, many residents are suffered from long-standing heating and hot water outrages and leaks in their homes.
+In March 2021, it had been reported that vacant properties in the low rises were being taken over by squatters because of inadequate police security.
+In addition, many residents are suffering from long-standing heating and hot water outages and leaks in their homes.
 According to the remaining residents, there has been growing frustration by what they say is too little action from Southwark Council and the Met to make the area safe.

 In popular culture

-The estate has featured in many television shows including The Bill, Spooks, and from 2004–15 was featured in a Channel 4 ident, in which the camera "tracks down rubbish-strewn balconies [while] other balconies and floating concrete structures shift into place forming the shape of the Channel 4 logo."
+The estate has featured in many television shows including The Bill, Spooks, and from 2004 to 2015 was featured in a Channel 4 ident, in which the camera "tracks down rubbish-strewn balconies [while] other balconies and floating concrete structures shift into place forming the shape of the Channel 4 logo."
 The washing lines, shopping trolley, rubbish bags and satellite dishes were, however, "all artificial embellishments added in by film-makers" to assist in what Ben Campkin, former director of the UCL Urban Laboratory, called the estate's depiction as "a desolate concrete dystopia [which] provides visual confirmation of tabloid journalists' descriptions of a 'ghost town' estate."
 The ident was also the first and last of its respective series to be broadcast.
 According to a report by The Guardian, the residents of the Aylesbury estate were tired of having their community portrayed in a poor light for decades.